marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.2.42 Introduction of the new configuratir theme La Pomme
+* 1.2.43 Various tweaks and improvements - Also check out the new La Pomme theme, released in 1.2.42!